-- 6.37 Where additional assets have been requested over and above the Minimum Scheme, the additional ongoing operation, repair and maintenance and replacement costs will not be recovered through use of system charges.
-In such circumstances, such charges will be capitalised and recovered in addition to the Connection Charge. - 6.38 Where capitalised operation and maintenance charges apply, the capitalised costs are derived from the annual estimated costs of operation, repairs and maintenance relating to the additional assets for the connection.
+6.37 Where additional assets have been requested over and above the Minimum Scheme, the additional ongoing operation, repair and maintenance and replacement costs will not be

+- 6.38 Where capitalised operation and maintenance charges apply, the capitalised costs are derived from the annual estimated costs of operation, repairs and maintenance relating to the additional assets for the connection.
 They are usually expressed as a percentage of the initial capital value of the additional assets.
 Where this includes assets provided by a party other than us, we will assess the value of such assets. - 6.39 Operation and Maintenance Charges will apply in relation to schemes over and above Minimum Scheme and Speculative Developments at a rate of 32.0% for SP Distribution and 27.3% for SP Manweb.